 Are you going to be at your address long-term?
 In which case, you may not be averse to signing up to the 24-month and 18-month contracts that are increasingly common among household-name providers, such as BT and Sky.

 But if you think you'll only be at your address for 12 months, you might want to look at NOW Broadband, Plusnet, John Lewis, Zen Internet and Onestream, all of whom still offer one-year contract terms.

 Need broadband for a student home?
 Virgin Media and BT both offer student-friendly broadband deals with nine-month contract terms that mean you won't pay anything for broadband while you're back at your parents' home during the summer break.

-And if you need a really short-term broadband service, perhaps because you're emigrating or you're planning to be only live at an address for a few months, you may want to look into one-month home broadband from Virgin Media or Cuckoo.
+And if you need a really short-term broadband service, perhaps because you're emigrating or you're planning to be only live at an address for a few months, you may want to look into one-month home broadband from Virgin Media, NOW, or Cuckoo.

 Or you could get a mobile broadband deal and just take your connection with you when you relocate.